-This tutorial shows how to create an ASP.NET web application and deploy it to an Azure Website by using Visual Studio 2013 or Visual Studio 2013 for Web Express.
-The tutorial assumes that you have no prior experience using Azure or ASP.NET.
+This tutorial shows how to create an ASP.NET web application and deploy it to a web app in Azure App Service by using Visual Studio 2015 or Visual Studio 2013.
+The tutorial assumes that you have no prior experience with using Azure or ASP.NET.
 On completing the tutorial, you'll have a simple web application up and running in the cloud.

 The following illustration shows the completed application:

-In this video, Scott Hanselman presents how easy it is to sign-up for a free trial of Microsoft Azure.
+In this video, Scott Hanselman shows how easy it is to sign up for a free trial of Microsoft Azure.
 (Duration: 1:58)

 If you don't have Visual Studio installed, Visual Studio Express for Web will be installed along with the SDK.